IT Project Manager Resume Sample

 The resume skills section is where you list and emphasize your skills and abilities relevant to the position you are eyeing.
 Present yourself as the best candidate for the job by filling this section with your top qualities and best achievements.

-- Certifications.
 Earning project management credentials such as Project Management Institute’s PMP Certification will validate your skills and expertise.
 This will increase your chances of securing a position in the company.
-List your certifications on the “Strengths” section so it can be seen immediately by the hiring manager.
+List your certifications on the “Skills” section so it can be seen immediately by the hiring manager.
 Provide more details on your training programs in the Educational Attainment section.

 IT Project Manager Job Seeking Tips